uc-cdis/gen3.org/backup-docs/products.md

 date: 2018-09-04T22:16:21-05:00
 g3Teaser:
   fig: /figs/productkv.svg
-  title: Gen3 Features
+  title: Gen3 Products
-  detail: Gen3 is an open source software with Apache 2.0 or similar licenses, colocating compute and storage in a data commons.
-It is agnostic to the data type and the storage location, needing, minimally, a data model, data, a secure landing page for the portal, and research goals.
+  detail: The Gen3 platform consists of a collection of open source software services for building and managing cloud-based data resources like interoperable nodes in a data ecosystem, data commons, and analysis workspaces.
+Each of the Gen3 services is designed to accomplish a specific function in a data ecosystem, and that is achieved by providing a publicly-accessible application programming interface (API) that users, applications, and other services can send requests to.
 g3DataFeature:
   f1:
     title: Data Submission
     fig: /figs/features/submit-data.svg
     detail: Gen3 supports data submission including clinical attributes, phenotypic information, and data files.
 The submissions are validated against the data dictionary to ensure all required fields are present and have appropriate data values.